AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-information.md

 The following sections contain articles that describe in detail the features currently available for Workfront Planning:

-* [Access: article index](../maestro/access/access-information.md): Information about the access and permissions needed to use Workfront Planning.
+* [Adobe Workfront Planning Access information: article index](../maestro/access/access-information.md): Information about the access and permissions needed to use Workfront Planning.
 * [Architecture: article index](../maestro/architecture/architecture-information.md): In-depth information about the architecture of Workfront Planning, with step-by-step instructions on how you can create and manage workspaces and record types.
 * [Fields: article index](../maestro/fields/fields-information.md): In-depth information and step-by-step instructions on creating custom fields for record types.
 * [Records: article index](../maestro/records/records-information.md): In-depth information and step-by-step instructions on how you can create and manage records.